sgsokol/influx/doc/manual.rst

                      available cores (rounded to closest integer) to be used.
                      Without this option or for NP=0, all available cores in a given node are used for M-C simulations.
-  --ln             Approximate least norm solution is used for increments during the non-linear iterations when Jacobian is rank deficient
+  --ln             Least norm solution is used for increments during the non-linear iterations when Jacobian is rank deficient

                    Jacobian can become rank deficient if provided data are not sufficient to resolve all free fluxes.
 It can be useful to determine fluxes that can still be resolved by the available measurements.
 If the Jacobian does not become rank deficient, this option has no influence on the found solution neither on the optimization process.
 But if the Jacobian does become rank deficient, a warning message is printed in the error file even if the optimization process could go to the end.